Elhambasir/capstone-project1--conference-page/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Hello Microverse] <a name="about-project">
+# 📖 [Star Educational Society] <a name="about-project">
-Hello , this a mobile first portfolio project</a>
+Hello , this a website for Star Educational Center</a>

-[Basir elham's portfolio] This a portfolio mobile first app.
-It is created according to a figma template and the complete version will be pushed next time.
+[Star's Website] This a webasite mobile first app.
+It is created according to capston project but the contents are different.
+For now just about and home page are completed but the complete version will be pushed next time.

 ## 🛠 Built With